 Bucatini with Anchovies and Fennel

-When someone asks “what do you like on your pizza”? a very common reply is “Anything BUT anchovies!!!”
+When someone asks, “what do you like on your pizza”?
+A most common reply is “Anything BUT anchovies!!!”
 Often because we associate anchovies with such a fishy, pungent flavour.

-But, anchovies in this application don’t taste fishy at all!
+Well, the use of anchovies in this recipe doesn’t taste fishy at all!
 They add a salty sort of umami boost of flavour that tastes like you’ve been cooking for hours to achieve.
-But, this recipe goes from stovetop to table in under an hour!
-You can use any greens you have on hand, arugula, kale would work just as well as the Spinach called for in the recipe.
+But this recipe goes from stovetop to table in under an hour!
+The addition of fennel seeds adds warm pops of flavour that add to the umami!
+You can use any greens you have on hand, arugula, kale would work just as well as the spinach called for in the recipe.

 Bucatini with Anchovies and Fennel with seasoned bread crumb

 - 8 Garlic cloves, crushed and divided in half